 Learning Material Development and School Support Officer

-Learning Material Development and School Support Officer (at the rank of Assistant Lecturer) in the Centre for Advancement of Chinese Language Education and Research (CACLER) within the Faculty of Education (Ref: 201701299) (to commence as soon as possible, on two-year fixed-term basis with contract-end gratuity and University contribution to a retirement benefits scheme, totaling up to 10% of basic salary, with the possibility of renewal)
+Learning Material Development and School Support Officer (at the rank of Assistant Lecturer) (2 posts) in the Centre for Advancement of Chinese Language Education and Research (CACLER) within the Faculty of Education (Ref: 201801049) (to commence as soon as possible until July 31, 2021, on a fixed-term basis with contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 10% of basic salary, with the possibility of renewal)

-Applicants should possess a Bachelor's degree majoring in Education, a professional teaching qualification in kindergartens (e.g. Certificate in Early Childhood Education) or equivalent, and at least 5 years' post-qualification teaching experience.
-They should also have experience in developing learning and teaching materials or curriculum in collaboration with principals and school teachers; knowledge of educational research with experience in conducting classroom-based research; and a good command of written and spoken English and Chinese.
+Applicants should possess a Bachelor's degree in Education, a professional teaching qualification in kindergartens (e.g. Certificate in Early Childhood Education) or equivalent, and at least 5 years' post-qualification teaching experience.
+They should have experience in developing learning and teaching materials or curriculum in collaboration with principals and school teachers; knowledge of educational research with experience in conducting classroom-based research; and a good command of written and spoken English and Chinese.
+They should also be self-motivated, have a strong sense of responsibility, and be able to work independently and in a team.
 Those with experience in developing school-based curriculum for non-Chinese speaking (esp.
-South Asian) kindergarten children would be an advantage.
+South Asian) kindergarten children would have an advantage.

-The appointee will work in a project providing support for non-Chinese speaking kindergarten children to learn Chinese.
-He/She will be responsible for:
+The appointees will work for a project providing support for non-Chinese speaking kindergarten children to learn Chinese.
+They will be responsible for:

-1. designing differentiated learning and teaching materials that cater for the needs of both non-Chinese speaking and Chinese-speaking children in kindergartens;
+- design various learning and teaching materials that cater to the needs of both non-Chinese speaking and Chinese-speaking children in kindergartens;

-2. collaborating with school teachers to implement learning and teaching with materials developed, by conducting collaborative lesson planning, lesson observation, and post lesson debriefing to build teachers’ capacity;
+- collaborate with school teachers to implement learning and teaching with the materials developed, by conducting collaborative lesson planning, lesson observation, and post lesson debriefing to build teachers’ capacity;

-3. conducting data collection to review the effectiveness of learning materials and classroom instructions;
+- conduct data collection to review the effectiveness of the learning materials and classroom instructions;

-Applicants should send a completed application form together with an up-to-date C.V. to Miss Sindy Pang (email@example.com).
-Application forms (345/1111) can be downloaded at http://www.hku.hk/apptunit/jr-form.doc.
+Applicants should send a completed application form together with an up-to-date C.V. to Dr. J.W.I.
+Lam at email@example.com.
+Application forms (345/1111) can be downloaded at http://www.hr.hku.hk/apptunit/jr-form.doc.
 Further particulars can be obtained at http://jobs.hku.hk/.
-Review of applications will continue until October 14, 2017.
-The University thanks applicants for their interest, but advises that only candidates shortlisted for interviews will be notified ofthe application result.
+Review of applications will start as soon as possible and continue until August 6, 2018.